-Some people use essential oils topically, or even internally, inhaling essential oils during aromatherapy treatments is a particularly popular way to access the powerful health benefits of these oils.
-An essential oil diffuser brings that same therapeutic value to your home, and allows you to control what oils are dispersed in the air, for how long, and in what concentration.
-For people who want to take a more active role in their own health, and prefer a natural, proven method with few side effects, purchasing an essential oil diffuser is an excellent choice.
+Some people use essential oils topically, others use them internally (although the direct consumption or inhaling of essential oils can be toxic).
+With essential oil diffusers, you get to control what oils are dispersed in the air, for how long, and in what concentration.
+For people who want to take a more active role in their own health, and prefer a natural, proven method with a few side effects, purchasing an essential oil diffuser could be an excellent choice.

 Reasons to Use an Essential Oil Diffuser